wuxxin/salt-shared/README.md

-##shared-salt - useful Salt states
+##salt-shared - useful Salt states

-This is a collection of saltstates as a result of me learning to use saltstack.
+This is a collection of saltstates as a result of me learning how to use saltstack.
+Both quality and style differ from state to state, some are quite up2date, others dont.
 It is already in a useful state if you target ubuntu 14.04, but it completely lacks documentation.

 ###What can you do with it: